 Electrical Engineers Vs Electricians: What’s Their Difference

 Electrical engineers and electricians both work with electrical current but they approach it from different ways.
-In its most basic terms, the difference between the electrical engineers and electricans is that one takes care of the design aspect while the other is responsible for executing the design.
+In its most basic terms, the difference between electrical engineers and electricians is that one takes care of the design aspect while the other is responsible for executing the design.
 Thus, they also differ in terms of the training they receive and the educational and training they need to enter the profession.

 Let’s start with electrical engineers.
 They are professionals that deals with designing, testing and overseeing in the manufacture and installation of electrical equipment like electric motors, navigation controls, communications devices, power generation system, etc. They find solutions to electrical problems, design various ways in which electrical power can be used for various products or simply develop new ones.
 Furthermore, they also conduct tests to ensure that specifications are followed and quality standards are met.